Rule 58B. Satisfaction of judgment.

 (b) Satisfaction by order of court.
 The court in which the judgment was first entered may, upon motion and satisfactory proof, enter an order declaring the judgment satisfied.

 (c) Effect of satisfaction.
-Satisfaction of a judgment, whether by acknowledgement or order, shall discharge the judgment, and the judgment shall cease to be a lien as to the debtors named and to the extent of the amount paid.
-A writ of execution or a writ of garnishment issued after partial satisfaction shall include the partial satisfaction and shall direct the officer to collect only the balance of the judgment, or to collect only from the judgment debtors remaining liable.
+Satisfaction of a judgment, whether by acknowledgement or order, discharges the judgment, and the judgment ceases to be a lien as to the debtors named and to the extent of the amount paid.
+A writ of execution or a writ of garnishment issued after partial satisfaction must include the partial satisfaction and must direct the officer to collect only the balance of the judgment, or to collect only from the judgment debtors remaining liable.